Accreditations

 We are part of an elite group of global business schools who hold the gold standard of ‘triple-crown’ accreditation from AACSB (Association to Advance Collegiate Schools of Business), AMBA (Association of MBAs) and EQUIS (EFMD Quality Improvement System).
+Only 1% of business schools worldwide have achieved this.

 Our MSc Accounting and Finance course is fully accredited by the Association of Chartered Certified Accountants (ACCA).